How to Use a Moka Pot on an Electric Stove (An Easy Guide)

 Turn your electric stove to medium-high heat once the Moka Pot is preheated with hot water.

-This will allow the water in the bottom chamber of the Moka Pot to boil and create steam pressure, which forces hot water through the coffee grounds into the top chamber.
+This will allow the water in the Moka Pot’s bottom chamber to boil and create steam pressure, which forces hot water through the coffee grounds into the top chamber.

-It’s essential to keep an eye on your Moka Pot while on the stove since you want to avoid over-extraction or under-extraction that can result in a less-than-perfect cup of coffee.
+It’s essential to monitor your Moka Pot while on the stove to avoid over- or under-extraction, which can result in a less-than-perfect cup of coffee.

 Remember that different types of stovetops require various brewing techniques – gas stovetops offer better control over the temperature than electric ones.

-Using a heat diffuser may help improve control when using Moka Pots on the glass top, coil, or ceramic electric stoves.
+Using a heat diffuser may help improve control when using Moka Pots on glass-top, coil, or ceramic electric stoves.

 3. Turn Your Stove Down To Low Heat Halfway Through